ws are created by the Congress of the United States of America and establish the highest order of legal authority over national parks.

-Amounts not to exceed one gallon/per person/per day of the following items that are not located within the dune area may be gathered for personal use or consumption: seagrapes, hickory nuts, prickly pear fruit, palmetto berry, and unoccupied seashells taken from above the waterline.
+2.l(c)(l) Amounts not to exceed one gallon/per person/per day of the following items that are not located within the dune area may be gathered for personal use or consumption: seagrapes, hickory nuts, prickly pear fruit, and unoccupied seashells taken from above the · waterline.

 It has been determined that the gathering or consumption of these items will not adversely affect wildlife at Canaveral National Seashore, the reproductive potential of a plant species, or otherwise adversely affect the resources.

 2.l0(a)(l) Backcountry island camping is only permitted at designated areas within Volusia County.
 A permit is required.
-Fee includes 1-6 persons $10/site/nite and 7-15 persons $20/site/nite.
+Fee includes $20/site/ night.
 No person, party or organization shall be permitted to camp for more than a total of 30 days in a calendar year.
 Backcountry camping is being permitted in accordance with the General Management Plan.
 This activity is being analyzed for impact upon the natural resources.
-The beach is closed to backcountry camping from April 15 th to October 31 st to prevent interference with endangered sea turtle nesting, date adjusted as needed.
-Camping is perrnitted only within the Volusia County portion of Canaveral National Seashore so as not to interfere with the space and defense progams of the National Aeronautics and Space Administration.
+Beach Camping is not permitted at Canaveral National Seashore.

 2.13(a)(1) Fires are permitted in grills or self-contained units designed for fires throughout the seashore or in designated areas at backcountry camping sites.
 Coal must be completely extinguished and removed from the beach.
 The park will implement and enforce fire bans set forth by the county during extreme drought conditions,.
 Propane and charcoal grills for cooking are allowed on the camping islands during this time.

 Fires are restricted in use for the safety of the visitor and for the prevention of resource damage from uncontrolled visitor-lit fires and potential harm to nesting sea turtles.

 Pets were determined to be detrimental to public health and safety.
 Canaveral National Seashore allowed pets on the beach from 1975 until 1981.
 During this period, pets were allowed on a leash.
 In 1981 a total of 181 warnings were given for dogs running loose and a number of incidents were recorded concerning dog fights and dogs biting humans.
 Pets also interfere with native wildlife on the beach.
 Due to the confined space on a boardwalk, pets and leashes may impede the safe flow of foot traffic.

-A permit is required for the use of horses or pack animals and must be approved prior to the scheduled use date.
+2.16(g)(l) A permit is required for the use of horses or pack anima ls and must be approved prior to the scheduled use date.
 Each horse MUST have a current Coggins certificate.
-The use of horses or pack animals is permitted only in designated areas of Apollo Beach, by special use permit.
-Feces from horses or pack animals must be removed from the Seashore or buried by the rider.
+The use of horses or pack animals is permitted only in designated areas of Apollo Beach beachside, by special use permit.
+Feces from horses or pack animals must be removed from the Seashore.
 Horses must not be allowed to consume vegetation.
-Horses must be walked across boardwalks unless a waiver has been obtained from the Superintendent for safety, insurance or physically challenged reasons, to ride across the boardwalk.
+Horses must be walked across boardwalks unless a waiver has been obtained from the Superintendent for safety, insuranceor physically challenged reasons, to ride across the boardwalk.
 Commercial horseback or pack animal operations are not permitted within the park.

-Horseback riding has been allowed since Canaveral National Seashore was created in 1975, and will continue unless it is determined to be in conflict with other Seashore activities.
-Horseback riding on the beach is prohibited from April 15 th through October 31 st to prevent interference with the nesting of sea turtles and date may be adjusted as needed.
+Horseback riding has been allowed since Canaveral National Seashore was created in 1975, and will continue unless it is detennined to be in conflict with other Seashore activities.
+Horseback riding on the beach is prohibite d from March 15 to December 15 due to sea turtle and shorebird nesting.
 Horseback riding is prohibited in the Playalinda district due to security concerns of NASA.

 It has been determined that smoking poses a possible threat to sensitive display items including historical artifacts, photographs and fragile documents.
 Studies have also shown that ambient smoke poses a possible health hazard in closed areas.